How To Create The Perfect XML Sitemap

 • In most cases, only pages that are of the same language (even if all your language pages are on the same .TLD, that language usually gets its own sitemap)

-So, in the end, the perfect XML sitemap file should 100% mirror what – in a perfect world – Google crawls and indexes.
-Ideally, your website has a process for building these perfect sitemaps routinely without your intervention.
-As new products or pages come in and go out, your XML sitemap should simply overwrite itself.
-However, the rest of this post explains how to create a one-off XML sitemap for those occasions where a prototype sitemap is needed, or as a quick fix for a broken sitemap generator.
+So, in the end, the perfect XML sitemap file should 100% mirror what – in a perfect world – Google is supposed to crawl and index.
+Ideally, your website/CMS has an automatic process for routinely building these perfect sitemaps without your intervention.
+As new products or pages come in and go out, your XML sitemap should simply rewrite itself.
+However, the rest of this post explains how to generate a sitemap when a prototype sitemap is needed or as a quick fix for a broken sitemap generator.

 logo

-Screaming Frog is an incredibly powerful site crawler ideal for all kinds of SEO tasks.
+Screaming Frog is an incredibly powerful site crawler that is ideal for all kinds of SEO tasks.
 One of its several features is the ability to export perfectly written XML sitemaps.
-If your export is large, it properly breaks the sitemaps up and includes a sitemapindex.xml file.
-While you’re at it, you can even export an image sitemap.
-Screaming Frog is free for small crawls, but if you have a website larger than 500 URLs, pony up for the paid version.
+If your export is significant, it will adequately break the sitemaps up and include a sitemapindex.xml file.
+While at it, you can even export an image-only XML sitemap.
+Screaming Frog is free for small crawls, but pony up for the paid version if you have a website larger than 500 URLs.
 This is one tool you’ll be happy you paid for if you do SEO work.
 It’s a mere £99 per year (or $130).

-Once you install it on your desktop, you’re just about ready to go.
-If you are working on extremely large sites, you’re probably going to need to expand its memory usage.
+You’re ready to go once you install Screaming Frog on your desktop.
+If you are working on extremely large sites, you’ll probably need to expand its memory usage.
 Out of the box, Screaming Frog allocates 512mb of RAM for its use.
 As you can imagine, the more you crawl, the more memory you’ll need.
-To do this, follow the steps.

 Download > Screaming Frog